Perryville Battlefield: A Haunting Destination

 The Aftermath and Preservation

-Visitors can explore interpretive trails, restored cannons, and monuments that honor the fallen from both sides.
-The Perryville Battlefield Museum, located in a former home used as a field hospital, offers immersive exhibits and informative displays.
+Visitors can explore over ten miles of interpretive trails, restored cannons, monuments, and a museum with exhibits and artifacts that bring the battle to life.
 However, many report that the truly immersive experience occurs when the sun sets and the battlefield begins to stir in ways that history books can’t explain.

 The Haunt